KDE/digikam-doc/import_tools/scanner_import.rst

     The Multiple Selection over Preview from Scanner Import Dialog

 Scan a preview and then use the left mouse button to select the first part of the image in the preview.
-Hover the selected area with mouse cursor and click on the **Green Cross** to select the area.
+Hover the selected area with mouse cursor and click on the **Green Plus** button to select the area.
 Selected areas are indicated by a red border.
 Now select the next parts of the image in the same way.

-To remove a single selection hover the area with the mouse cursor and click on the **Red Cross**.
+To remove a single selection hover the area with the mouse cursor and click on the **Red Minus** button.
 With **Clear Selections** from the context menu launched with the right mouse button all selections in a preview can be removed.

 If you placed two separate images or photos on you scanner and started a preview the tool automatically preselect the different areas.